DanielNikkari/agentify/DIARY.md

 `9.10.2025`: Added API contracts and System Architecture documentations.
 Started the process of setting up the CI-pipelines for both frontend and backend.
 Created Firebase/GCP project, enabled Firebase Email, Google, and Github authentications.
 Created Docker compose file for easier containerization and added basic Firebase token validation flow to the backend.

 `10.10.2025`: Recreated the logo for agentify to better align with the brand.
 Setting up Tailwind for the frontend.

+`11.10.2025`: Improvements for the login page and added terms & conditions for agentify that every user has to agree with.
+I added components for auth buttons, close button, sliding alert messages, and terms & conditions modal.
+Moreover, I added registration page for the users that want to sign up using their email.